 Creative Economy Research

-Communities across North Carolina have developed innovative arts education programs, revitalized downtowns, performing arts centers and cultural tourism products to strengthen the local economy and prepare students for jobs.
+Communities across North Carolina are developing innovative arts education programs, revitalizing downtowns, building performing art centers, and producing cultural tourism products that strengthen the local economy and prepare students for jobs.

 The Arts Council’s SmART Initiative links arts initiatives with private investment, using the arts to transform downtowns and fuel sustainable economic development in six demonstration projects.